Guardsquare/proguard-core/README.md

 ## 🚀 Quick Start

-**ProGuard Core** requires Java 1.8 or higher.
+**ProGuardCORE** requires Java 1.8 or higher.
 You can download it as a pre-built artifact from either

 - [JCenter](https://bintray.com/guardsquare/proguard) or